wp-plugins/imagetext/readme.txt

 = 0.5 =
 On this version the underlaying object-oriantated structure of the plugin uses the PHP namespaces, which added in the PHP version
 5.3.0.
-So the plugin equal or newer than 0.5 need PHP 5.3.0
+So the plugin needs a PHP version equal or newer than PHP 5.3.0